Thank you for shopping with Mother-in-Law’s! We are working hard to get your fermented deliciousness to you just as fast as we can.

-Please ensure that you will be able to receive your kimchi order and refrigerate it immediately upon receipt as we are not liable for any damages that occur due to unattended packages.
+Please ensure to refrigerate your kimchi package upon receipt to stabilize the fermentation.
+We are not liable for damages caused by unattended packages.

-Due to the sensitive nature of our kimchi, we cannot ship to PO Box addresses and must require a street address.
-At this time we are also unable to ship to APO addresses or outside of U.S.
+Due to the sensitive nature of our kimchi, we cannot ship to PO Box addresses and require a street address.
+At this time we are also unable to ship to APO addresses or outside of the USA.

-My kimchi did not arrive cold, the package is stinky and leaking! (aka My postman really hates me.)
+My kimchi did not arrive cold, is it ok?

-The lid of the kimchi jar are protruding and look puffed.
+The lid on my jar of kimchi jar is protruding and looks puffed.
 Is it safe to eat?